PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Experiments

 A key property of a phylogenetically-structured latent space is that it should support generation for species entirely absent from training, using evolutionary relationships to infer a plausible location in morphospace.
 We test this with a leave-one-species-out (LOSO) protocol across all 18 species with $\geq 4$ specimens.
 For each held-out species, its latent centroid is estimated as an inverse-distance-weighted mean of the three phylogenetically nearest training species, and new shapes are generated by sampling residuals from the global residual distribution conditioned on this predicted centroid.
 No model retraining occurs; the experiment tests latent space geometry alone.

-The centroid prediction error averages $0.36$ across species, against a mean within-species spread of $0.62$ in Fig.~\ref{fig:loso}, meaning the predicted centroid lands well within the cloud of real intra-species variation for most species.
+The centroid prediction error averages $0.36$ across species, against a mean within-species spread of $0.62$ (see SI Fig.~S3), meaning the predicted centroid lands well within the cloud of real intra-species variation for most species.
 The ratio of generated-to-nearest-real Chamfer distance to within-species Chamfer distance averages $1.25\times$, indicating that generated shapes are moderately less faithful than real intra-species variation.
 Given that the model has never observed any specimen from the held-out species, a ratio close to 1.0 is not expected; $1.25\times$ represents a practically useful approximation of unseen morphology.

 Performance varies systematically with phylogenetic isolation.
 Well-embedded species (\textit{C.~psittacula}, $1.12\times$; \textit{G.~fortis}, $1.13\times$) are surrounded by closely related training species and benefit from accurate centroid interpolation.
 The worst-performing species (\textit{P.~crassirostris}, $1.46\times$) is phylogenetically isolated.
 Its nearest neighbors are substantially more distant than for any Geospiza species, and the centroid estimate is correspondingly less reliable.
-This systematic pattern is consistent with the hypothesis that $\mathcal{L}_\text{phylo}$ has structured the latent space along evolutionary lines, though we note that the distance proxy may underestimate true phylogenetic isolation for species like \textit{P.~crassirostris}, and that results for species with only 4 specimens should be interpreted cautiously.
+This systematic pattern is consistent with the hypothesis that $\mathcal{L}_\text{phylo}$ has structured the latent space along evolutionary lines, though we note that the distance proxy may underestimate true phylogenetic isolation for species like \textit{P.~crassirostris}, and that results for species with only 4 specimens should be interpreted cautiously (see SI Section~S2 and Table~S3 for the complete LOSO results).

-SI Table~S4 reports the complete LOSO results for all 18 eligible species, including the three nearest phylogenetic neighbors used for centroid prediction, the centroid prediction error, the true within-species spread, and the generalization ratio.
-The per-species results confirm that generalization performance correlates with phylogenetic embeddedness: species within densely sampled genera (e.g., \emph{Geospiza}, \emph{Loxigilla}) consistently achieve ratios below 1.27$\times$, while the phylogenetically isolated \emph{P.~crassirostris} yields the highest ratio of 1.46$\times$.